sdlab-naist/website/content/en/post/fukumoto-saner2023/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Daisuke Fukumoto, M2 in our laboratory, presented the following paper at [the 30th IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER 2023)](https://saner2023.must.edu.mo/index) that took place on 21st-24th March 2023 in Macau.
+Daisuke Fukumoto, an M2 student in our laboratory, presented the following paper at [the 30th IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER 2023)](https://saner2023.must.edu.mo/index) on March 21st-24th, 2023.
 SANER is one of top conferences in the software engineering research field.
 SANER has been orginizsed by IEEE and had its 30th anniversary this year.